htrgouvea/research/_posts/publications/2020-06-14-What-FaceApp-tracks-about-you-on-an-Android-device.md

 In short, the permissions he asks for are: to have access to the Internet, the state of the network, camera, writing and reading on sdcard, preventing the processor from "sleeping" or letting the screen go dark, among others.
 Well, so far, comparing the app's permissions with its features, we have nothing strange.

 Later, I continued to take a look at the source code of the application and found that it does not have any type of [anti-debugging technique](https://mobile-security.gitbook.io/mobile-security-testing-guide/android-testing-guide/0x05j-testing-resiliency-against-reverse-engineering) applied...
-What surprised me a lot because in my opinion this App would have several controls of its kind and that was one of the reasons that made me want to analyze it.
+What surprised me a lot because in my opinion this App would have several controls of it kind and that was one of the reasons that made me want to analyze it.
 In order to verify this, I decided to start the dynamic analysis at once and installed the application on my emulator and really, the application did not prevent me from running it on an emulator/device with root permissions:

 ![Image](/images/publications/research/faceapp/first-app-open.png)